 The purpose of the Solvency and Financial Condition Report (SFCR) as set out in Article 51 of the Solvency II Directive is to provide the reader with an understanding of the Company's Business and Performance, System of Governance, Risk Profile, Valuation for Solvency purposes and Capital Management.
-It should be noted that references in the SFCR to "Solvency II" should be taken as references to the Solvency II regime as currently on-shored into the UK regulatory regime (which is however currently identical to the EU regulatory regime).
+It should be noted that references in the SFCR to "Solvency II" should be taken as references to the Solvency II regime as currently on-shored into the UK regulatory regime.